Categories

 If you wish, have a small fishing kit packed into something like a 35mm film container that you can easily add to your EDC.
 A more extensive kit, including bulkier lures, more line and copper or brass wire may be packed in a small tobacco or Altoids tin and carried in your pack.
 A frog/fish gig head is worth adding to your larger fishing kit, but may need to be modified so it can be used on a field-made shaft.

 For active hunting of small game, your priority purchase should be a catapult/slingshot.
 Potentially, this could also be used to drive off threats such as feral dogs, or knock fruit or nuts from trees.
+If you do not have such a device, become a petrobólos and remember the ancient art of throwing sticks and stones.

 Do not get a model that is too elaborate or bulky.
 Regularly inspect your catapult for deterioration of the bands.